tp-codings/KITTIVIS_3D/README.md

 ### Examples
 - `python train.py --data_root {absolute path to dataset root location}`
 - `python train.py --data_root {absolute path to dataset root location} --max_epoch=300`

+## Evaluate a model (KITTI Benchmark): evaluate.py
+This script handles the evaluation of a trained model on a specific dataset.
+As output, it generates the scores in the individual categories of the KITTI benchmark.
+It also calculates the average inference time in ms.
+It is strongly recommended to use CUDA in order not to wait for ages.
+On my machine it takes about 3 minutes to evaluate a model.

+### Parameters
+- `-h, --help`:                 Show this help message and exit.
+- `--data_root DATA_ROOT`:      Your data root for KITTI.
+- `--ckpt CKPT`:                Your checkpoint for KITTI.
+- `--saved_path SAVED_PATH`:    Your saved path for predicted results.
+- `--batch_size BATCH_SIZE`:    Batch size for processing -> default: 1.
+- `--num_workers NUM_WORKERS`:  Number of workers for data loading -> default: 4.
+- `--nclasses NCLASSES`:        Number of classes -> default: 3.
+- `--no_cuda`:                  Whether to use cuda.

+### Examples
+- `python evaluate.py --ckpt {absolute path to checkpoint root location} --data_root {absolute path to dataset root location}`

+# KITTIVIS_3D with nuScenes:
+In general, the tools are completely agnostic about the data source.
+Essentially, it is only relevant that the data is in the correct KITTI format at the time of processing.
+For using KITTI scenes, the steps and instructions described above can be followed.
+If you want to use a different dataset like nuScenes or Waymo, it needs to be converted first.
+In this tool suite, a prototype procedure for using the nuScenes dataset is implemented.
+The following sections explain what can be done, how it's done, what cannot be done, and what problems still exist.

 # Open Issues